-For the next 28 days I have chosen to cut out sugar from my diet.
-Like me, you’ve probably just finished a couple of weeks eating lot of tasty sugar.
+For the next 40 days I have chosen to cut out sugar from my diet.
+Like me, you’ve probably gotten used to enjoying an occasional sweet treat, especially after a long day at the office.
+It can quickly transform into a daily habit, because sugar is so addictive.
 Don’t feel too guilty about it.
 Life is about balance.
 But if you want to make some changes, I’d like to make a suggestion.

-Choose one month this year — a full 4 weeks, starting now or later — and commit to eating no sugar.
-Go cold turkey, for one month.
-I give up sugar each year, for the past 3 years, usually for 1-3 months.
+Choose this time of lent — a full 40 days — and commit to eating no sugar.
+Go cold turkey.
+I give up sugar each year, for the past 4 years, usually for 1-3 months.
 It has led to permanent changes in my eating habits.
 It wasn’t easy but it was worth it.

-Nor do I like industries such as the sugar industry controlling what I eat.
-A major cover-up occurred in the 1960s when Harvard researchers were paid the modern-day equivalent of $50,000 to present their research in a light that portrayed saturated fats as the major health culprit, rather than sugar.
+- Join the no sugar revolution A major cover-up occurred in the 1960s when Harvard researchers were paid the modern-day equivalent of $50,000 to present their research in a light that portrayed saturated fats as the major health culprit, rather than sugar.
 Last year an article in The New York Times revealed that Coca-Cola provided millions in funding to researchers seeking to play-down the link between sugary drinks and obesity.
 If you give up sugar for a month, you’ll become part of a growing anti-sugar movement.

 It is found that the cravings, withdrawal and relapse symptoms of sugar addicts are similar to those of cocaine and heroin abusers.
-Sugar is highly addictive so I’m not saying you’re a sugar addict, but most people have it tough when they choose to go sugar-free.
+Sugar is highly addictive so most people have it tough when they choose to go sugar-free.

 This might help...

-If you need some help in resisting your cravings, ÍON Ginger tonics will give you a boost.
-It might not be the boost you crave for, but it certainly does satisfy and ward off those cravings.
-According to feedback from regular ÍON tonic-takers, they find they reduce cravings for sugary snacks.
-These zingy organic remedies contain freshly pressed lemons and freshly pressed ginger, but most likely it’s the organic liquorice root that satisfies the sweet cravings, since liquorice root is 50 times sweeter than sugar.
+If you need some help in resisting your cravings, ÍON Ginger Herbal Tonics will give you a boost.
+According to feedback from regular ÍON tonic-drinkers, the tonics have replaced their afternoon sugary snack habit.
+These zingy organic remedies contain freshly pressed lemons and freshly pressed ginger, organic ginseng and organic liquorice root that satisfies sweet cravings, since liquorice root is 50 times sweeter than sugar.
 You can buy them here.

-There were certainly times when I didn’t enjoy the month without sugar.
-I know I will find this month challenging too but I will grin and bear the craving cyclone until it passes, and it will pass.
+There were certainly times when I didn’t enjoy life without sugar.
+I know I will find these next 40 days challenging too but I will grin and bear the craving cyclone until it passes, and it will pass.
 At these moments, I find changing my environment helps and getting outside for a walk can do wonders.
-Remind yourself that it’s only for 28 days.
-The benefits of a break from sugar will continue long after the month is over.
+Remind yourself that it’s only for 40 days.
+The benefits of a break from sugar will continue long after these days are over.
 Your new normal might become more enjoyable than the old and you might just realise that you are sweet enough!